fhiso/legacy-format/combined.md

 #### Event   {#Event}

-The *Event* type has no tag name and cannot be directly instantiated.
-It serves as an abstract supertype for other events and attributes.
+The *Event* type serves as an abstract supertype for other events and attributes.

 Supertype
 :   `[InnerStructure]`